-Where deemed necessary and/or appropriate, Area Municipalities may implement other supplementary tools and measures to assist with tracking and regulating additional residential units including, but not limited to, registration and/or licensing requirements, design guidelines, property standards by-laws, etc.
+Where deemed necessary and/or appropriate, Area Municipalities may implement other supplementary tools and measures to assist with tracking and regulating additional residential units including, but not limited to, submission of site and grading plans, registration and/or licensing requirements, design guidelines, property standards by-laws, etc.

-RESIDENTIAL CONVERSIONS IN RURAL AREAS Converted dwellings are permitted to a maximum of two units per dwelling on a farm unit or on a non-farm lot in the Agricultural Reserve, Open Space, and Future Urban Growth designations.
+RESIDENTIAL CONVERSIONS IN RURAL AREAS

+Converted dwellings are permitted to a maximum of two units per dwelling on a farm unit or on a non-farm lot in the Agricultural Reserve, Open Space, and Future Urban Growth designations.
 The Area Council may zone an area or property to permit the conversion of dwellings for two dwelling units in accordance with the following criteria: